 Each applicant must submit, along with an on-line application;

 a statement of purpose, three letters of recommendation, and college transcripts.
-The letters of recommendation should include the
+We do prefer

 that the statement of purpose and recommendation letters also be submitted on-line.
 If they are submitted on-line, it is not necessary to mail

 a hard copy of these materials to the field office.
-Starting fall 2010, applicants will scan their transcripts (see below for instructions and tips) and upload the documents into
+Applicants will scan their transcripts (see below for instructions and tips) and upload the documents into

 the online application themselves as part of the submission process.
 All foreign transcripts must be translated to English by the institution or

 university that issues them before they are scanned.
 The Selection Committee will weigh all of these materials

 in addition to the student's academic background in making decisions on admission to the field.
 Please do not submit any additional materials that

 are not expressly requested here.
 This would include CV's or resumes; additional recommendation letters beyond the three required; and writing samples.
 If the